 Meanwhile, those of semiconductors edged down 0.5 percent to $8.4 billion.
-Despite higher demand (up 6.8 percent to $2.1 billion) for semiconductor foundries and fabless manufacturing, memory chips used for servers and PCs slipped 2.0 percent to $5.8 billion.
+Despite stronger system semiconductor sales (up 6.8 percent to $2.1 billion) due to higher demand for semiconductor foundries and fabless manufacturing, memory chips used for servers and PCs slipped 2.0 percent to $5.8 billion.

 Display exports dipped 5.2 percent to $1.5 billion.
 Organic light-emitting diode (OLED) panel demand went up, but liquid-crystal display (LCD) panel demand continued to fall.

 The value of mobile phones shipped overseas fell 10.6 percent to $885 million.
 While finished products went down 24.4 percent to $370 million, mobile phone parts expanded 2.8 percent to $520 million).